shakfu/awesome-audio/python-in-music.md

 ## Playing & creating sound

+* [pippi](https://github.com/luvsound/pippi) - Pippi is a library of computer music modules for python.
+It includes a few handy data structures for music like SoundBuffer & Wavetable, which are operator-overloaded to make working with sounds and control structures simpler.
+It also includes a lot of useful methods for doing common and not-so-common transformations to sounds and control structures.

 * [pydub](http://github.com/jiaaro/pydub) - Pydub is a simple and easy high level interface based on ffmpeg and influenced by jquery.
 It manipulates audio, adding effects, id3 tags, slicing, concatenating audio tracks.
 Supports python 2.6, 2.7, 3.2, 3.3

 * [Gensound](https://github.com/Quefumas/gensound) - Gensound, a lightweight and pythonic library for audio processing and synthesis, actively maintained and developed as of 2021.
 Features include advanced audio editing, audio effects, inputting melodies as strings, parametrization, multi-channel panning, time stretch, sample rate conversion.
 Only supports WAV format currently.